bioinfo-ut/PhenotypeSeeker/README.md

 . .PSenv/bin/activate
 phenotypeseeker --version
 ```
-To exit this virtualenvironment type:
+To exit this virtualenvironment simply type in:
 ```
 deactivate
 ```